 In 2022, one meeting of the Sustainable Development Committee was held on topical issues of sustainable development for the Fund group of companies, including energy and resource conservation.

-Information Security Committee
+Committee

-The purpose of creation of the Information Security Committee is to develop recommendations for the Management Board of the Fund, on the construction and development of a unified information security system in the Fund Group, as well as the organization of interaction with state bodies, PC information technology subdivisions and other persons on information security issues.
+The purpose of creation of the Information Security Committee is Management Board of the Fund, on in the Fund Group, as well as the bodies, PC information technology subdivisions and other persons on information security issues.